 See also: hol mgt.

 Alternatively, grasses and herb seeds could be fed to some animals, and tree and shrub seeds to other individual animals.
-This will help to spatially separate the grasses from the trees, since grasses/herbaceous plants are likely to outcompete or at least retard the growth of tree seedlings in the early stages of establishment if they are growing close together.
+This will help to spatially separate the grasses/herbs from the trees, since grasses/herbaceous plants are likely to compete with tree seedlings and retard tree growth in the early stages of establishment if they are growing close together.

-They could also be fed with soil improvers which are appropriate (in this area of the Sahel, for example, an infertile, sandy soil, in a semi-arid to arid climate), so powdered rock phosphate (and other rock dusts), or burnt bone (Ca, and highly available P); clay (increases water holding capacity and cation exchange capacity), powdered biochar (adds long-lasting organic matter), deficient trace elements, and any others that are appropriate, available, and free or cheap.
+They could also be fed with soil improvers which are appropriate (in this area of the Sahel, for example, an infertile, sandy soil, in a semi-arid to arid climate), such as powdered rock phosphate (and other rock dusts), clay (increases water holding capacity and cation exchange capacity), brown coal dust (improves WHC), biochar (adds long-lasting organic matter), deficient trace elements, and any others that are appropriate, available, and free or cheap.

 In addition, they could be fed with spores of beneficial micro-organisms such as suitable nitrogen-fixing bacteria and mycorrhizal fungi, or topsoil/roots containing these.

-All these soil improvers, seeds and micro-organisms would be mixed into palatable supplementary fodder, (such as haybales, cut branches from fodder trees, sprouted barley grass) with molasses or some other syrup (or perhaps salt, or perhaps sugar cane juice) added to entice the stock to eat it.
+All these soil improvers, seeds and micro-organisms would be mixed into palatable supplementary fodder, (such as haybales, cut branches from fodder trees, sprouted barley grass) with molasses or some other syrup (or perhaps salt, or perhaps sugar cane juice, glycerin) added to entice the stock to eat it.

 Time is allowed (18 hours or more) for the soil improvers and seeds to move partially through the digestive tract, so that they are deposited later in the manure in the area to be treated.
 Stock could be enticed to spend time, concentrated together, in the target area, by placing particularly palatable fodder in the area (or they could be fenced in, usually with electric fences, or manually herded).
 The treatment time could be hours for large numbers of densely mobbed livestock, but a day or two would provide more time for seeds and soil improvers to pass through the animals and be deposited in manure on the ground in the targeted area.